-- o The registered entity's point of contact for the Mitigation Plan, who shall be a person i) responsible for filing the Mitigation Plan, ii) technically knowledgeable regarding the Mitigation Plan, and iii) authorized and competent to respond to questions regarding the status of the Mitigation Plan. - o The name, telephone number and e-mail address of the participant or the ISO.3 - o The number of the Reliability Standard and the requirement(s) that the Mitigation Plan will correct.
+- The registered entity's point of contact for the Mitigation Plan, who shall be a person i) responsible for filing the Mitigation Plan, ii) technically knowledgeable regarding the Mitigation Plan, and iii) authorized and competent to respond to questions regarding the status of the Mitigation Plan. - The name, telephone number and e-mail address of the participant or the ISO.3 - The number of the Reliability Standard and the requirement(s) that the Mitigation Plan will correct. - A description of the contravention, including date/time, duration and cause. - The registered entity's action plan to correct the violation(s), including any milestones and date of completion. - Milestones (if applicable) should be no more than three months apart. - The registered entity's action plan to prevent recurrence of the violation(s) in the future. - The anticipated impact of the contravention on the bulk power system reliability and an action plan to mitigate associated risk to the reliability of the bulk power system while the Mitigation Plan is being implemented. - Any other Information deemed necessary or appropriate. - The Mitigation Plan shall be signed by an authorized representative of the registered entity (i.e. officer or legal counsel), which, if applicable, shall be the person signing the Self-Certifications or Self-Reporting submittals on behalf of the registered entity.